 See, like everything else in life, there are good practices and bad practices when it comes to email marketing and learn the email best practices used by successful entrepreneurs.

-If you have a habit of performing some not-so-good maneuvers with your email marketing campaigns, no ESP in the world can help you.
+If you have a habit of performing some not-so-good maneuvers with your email marketing campaign, no ESP in the world can help you.
 Bad email practices, like:

 - It’s not an opt-in list